NuHepMC/Spec/README.md

 #### P.R.1 Particle Status Codes

-We extend the HepMC3 definition of `HepMC3::GenVertex::status` slightly to include the concept of a target particle, which for neutrino scattering will often be a target nucleus.
+We extend the HepMC3 definition of `HepMC3::GenVertex::status` slightly to include the concept of a target particle, which for neutrino scattering will usually be a target nucleus.

 | Status Code | Description                   | Usage                                                   |
 | ----------- | ---------------------------   | --------------                                          |